-If the volunteer involved in the meeting with the applicant and the dog, does not feel the home is a good fit for the dog, that applicant may be denied adoption of that particular dog but may still be allowed to adopt another dog.
+If the volunteer involved in the meeting with the applicant and the dog does not feel the home is a good fit, that applicant may be denied adoption of that particular dog but may still be allowed to adopt another dog.

-If the applicant has decided upon a dog to adopt, the applicant is required to sign an adoption contract and to provide payment of the adoption donation fee and spay/neuter deposit if necessary.
-At that time the adopter becomes the owner of the dog.
+If the applicant decides on a dog to adopt, the applicant is required to sign an adoption contract and pays the adoption donation fee plus spay/neuter deposit, if necessary.
+At this time, the adopter becomes the owner of the dog.
 If needed, our organization can provide a kennel/crate, food/water bowls, leash and collar to use for two weeks.
-We may also provide a small supply of dog food that will allow the adopter to transition the dogs diet to another food.
+We may also provide a small supply of dog food that will allow the adopter to transition the dog’s diet to another food.

-We have a two week refund period meaning if you decide the dog is not a good fit for your family and you return him/her within the two week refund period we will return your adoption donation to you.
-The adoption fee will be deposited upon receipt and refunded only if the adopted dog is returned within the two week refund period (or any prior agreed upon extension of the refund period).
+We have a two-week refund period.
+If the applicant decides the dog is not a good fit for their family, they can return him/her within the two-week refund period, and the adoption donation fee will be returned to them.
+The adoption donation fee is deposited upon receipt and will be refunded only if the adopted dog is returned within the two-week refund period (or any prior agreed upon extension of the refund period.)

-Our adoption contract contains a clause that allows one of our volunteers or a representative the ability to perform a follow-up visit.
-We may require such a visit if we feel that the terms of the adoption contract are not being met.
-4 Luv of Dog Rescue is committed to the life, health and well being of every dog we place for the remainder of that dog’s life.
+Our adoption contract contains a clause that allows one of our volunteers or a Rescue representative the ability to perform a follow-up visit.
+We may require this visit if we feel that the terms of the adoption contract are not being met.
+4 Luv of Dog Rescue is committed to the life, health, and well-being of every dog we place for the remainder of that dog’s life.
 Should the adoption not work out or if the dog needs to be rehomed, we require, by contract, that the dog be returned to us.
-Adopters should contact us asap by calling our hotline 701-205-0190.
+Adopters should contact us ASAP by calling our hotline 701-205-0190.

-Please understand that our organization is completely run by unpaid volunteers, who dedicate their free time to help the dogs.
-If your references are unavailable, it will delay the process, since those must be checked before moving forward.
+Please understand that our organization is completely run by unpaid volunteers who dedicate their free time to helping dogs in need.
+If an applicant’s references are unavailable, it will delay the process, since those must be checked before moving forward.
 The entire adoption process takes time; we are unwilling to sacrifice being thorough when the dog’s future is at stake.
 We thank you for your time and patience throughout our adoption process.